QuKunLab/APEC/README.md

 #### 1.1 Requirements

-APEC requires Linux system (CentOS 7.3+ or Ubuntu 16.04+), as well as Python (2.7.15+).
+APEC requires Linux system (CentOS 7.3+ or Ubuntu 16.04+), as well as Python2 (2.7.15+).
 If users want to build pseudotime trajectory with APEC, please install R (3.5.1) environment and monocle (2.10.0).
 Also, the following software are required for APEC:

     Bedtools: http://bedtools.readthedocs.io/en/latest/content/installation.html
     Meme 4.11.2: http://meme-suite.org/doc/download.html?man_type=web